nsamarinas/lightcodepedia/docs/author.md

 ![Me]()

-I'm Nikolas Samarinas, an undergraduate student of business administration based in Greece.
+I'm Nikolas Samarinas, an undergraduate student in business administration at University of Macedonia in Greece.
 I have a passion for food and travel.

 # My journey
 My journey with Lightcode began when I applied for Lightcode Academy.